learn-co-students/module-one-final-project-guidelines-nyc-web-051319/README.md

-# Legend of Rubyerion: The 7 Paths
+# Legend of Rubyerion: The Seven Paths

 Welcome to the world of Rubyerion.
 In Legend of Rubyerion, you play as a brave warrior who must battle through a variety of dungeons.
 This game is a roguelike adventure, where if you lose, that character is forever lost to the depths of the dungeon.